Ami Wajima

 Ami Wajima (和島あみ, Wajima Ami) is a singer from Kutchan, Hokkaido who is signed to Pony Canyon.
 After passing an audition held by the Japanese entertainment agency Horipro, she debuted in May 2016 with her first single "Gensō Drive", the title track of which was used as the opening theme to the Japanese anime television series The Lost Village.
 She released her first album I Am in February 2017.

 Wajima's music has been used in The Lost Village, Kuromukuro, and Digimon Universe: Appli Monsters.
 She has also performed in China, the Philippines, Singapore, and Indonesia.
-In July 2017, her management announced that she would put her career on hiatus due to health reasons.
+In July 2017, her management announced that she would put her career on hiatus for health reasons.
 She resumed her music activities in March 2018.

 Biography

 Wajima was born in Kutchan, Hokkaido on December 29, 1998.
 From an early age, she loved to sing; however, her voice was frequently mocked during her elementary years.
 Due to bullying, she stopped going to school after her first semester of middle school.
 After listening to the music of Akina Nakamori, she regained confidence, and after her original school merged with another school, she eventually resumed her schooling.
 While she was studying in a high school in Sapporo, she attended the P's Voice Artist School in Hokkaido, and she worked part-time to support her studies.
 She also became interested in anime music and decided that she wanted to become an anison singer.
 At the urging of her family and friends, she decided to participate in an audition held by the talent agency Horipro and record label Pony Canyon.
 Although she passed the initial screening, she nearly decided to withdraw from the competition, as the final judging was to be held in Tokyo and Osaka, which were far from Hokkaido.
 With the support of her father, she decided to push through with her application, and she went on to win the audition grand prize, beating more than 10,000 other applicants.
 Following her winning the audition, she was offered a contract with Pony Canyon.